August 11, 1926:

 Based at Fern Lea, 123 Quarry Street, Woolton, Liverpool

-Worked as an electrician's mate at Bellis & Morcom, Birmingham 16
+Lived at 185 Bristol Road, Birmingham 5, and worked as an electrician's mate at Bellis & Morcom, Birmingham 16

 Moved to Causeway Green Hostel for ex-servicemen